eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

   - the list of necessary and eligible containers can be further customized with attributes `expectedContainers` and `permitted`
 - `"join"`: the vehicle stops until having [joined with another vehicle](../Simulation/Railways.md#joining_two_trains)
 - `"true"`: alias for `"person"`
-- `"false"`: alias for not defining giving any trigger conditions
+- `"false"`: alias for not defining any trigger conditions

 ## Waypoints
 By defining attribute 'speed' with a positive value, the stop definition is turned into a waypoint.
 The vehicle will drive past the given lane and keep the defined speed while between startPos end endPos.